 - Create a safety plan. - Listen to and act on your intuition.
 It's better to be safe and risk a little embarrassment, than stay in an uncomfortable situation that may be unsafe. - Have your keys ready when approaching your car or building. - Vary your routine: drive or walk different routes every day.
 If you suspect that someone is following you, by foot or in a car, don't go home (or they will know where you live).
-Go to a trusted neighbor or to a public place to call police, or go directly to the police station. - Do not label keys with your name or any identification. - Don't talk about your social life or vacation plans where strangers can overhear you. - Always carry money for a telephone call. - Be aware of your surrounding when using your personal information:
+Go to a trusted neighbor or to a public place to call police, or go directly to the police station. - Do not label keys with your name or any identification. - Don't talk about your social life or vacation plans where strangers can overhear you. - Be aware of your surrounding when using your personal information: